fossabot/test.sh/README.md

 ```

 #### test-end
-`test-end` takes a single argument:
-$1 - the name of your test suite

 the `test-end` call should only be made once all tests fns have finished.
 this will echo a report to stdout that gives some detail about the suite run